szamski/tiktok-ads-mcp/README.md

 # TikTok Ads MCP

 A comprehensive Model Context Protocol (MCP) server for interacting with the TikTok Business API.
-This package provides a complete interface to manage TikTok advertising campaigns, ad groups, ads, and generate detailed performance reports.
+This package provides a complete interface to access TikTok advertising campaigns, ad groups, ads, and generate detailed performance reports.

 ## Features